 Pamela Stanley, Ph.D.

-Glycosylation is the most abundant and varied post-translational modification of proteins and is a critical factor in determining biological functions.
-The precise complement of glycans that may be produced by an organism is called the GLYCOME.
-Changes in glycans expressed on the cell surface occur during development and differentiation, the immune response and transformation into a cancer cell.
-Cell surface changes that correlate with metastasis of cancer cells often reflect the appearance or disappearance of particular sugar residues.
-Cell fate decisions are also affected by glycans.
-Thus specific glycans on Notch receptors modulate signal transduction by Notch ligands.
-In this novel paradigm of signal transduction, the transfer of a single sugar residue alters the strength of Notch receptor signaling.
-We are using CHO cell glycosylation mutants, a co-culture Notch signaling assay, glycosyltransferase gene knockout mice, and biochemical approaches including MALDI-TOF mass spectrometry, to identify biological functions of cell surface and Notch receptor sugars, and the underlying mechanisms by which sugars mediate and modulate Notch signaling, or regulate growth factor signaling, or mediate cell-cell interactions.
+Glycosylation is the most abundant and varied post-translational modification of proteins and is a critical factor in regulating their biological functions.
+The complement of glycans that may be produced by an organism is called the GLYCOME.
+Changes in glycans expressed on the cell surface occur during development and differentiation.
+Specific glycans on Notch receptors modulate signal transduction by Notch ligands.
+This is a novel paradigm of signal transduction whereby the transfer of a single sugar residue alters the ability of Notch receptors to signal.
+We are using cell-based glycosylation mutants, Notch signaling assays, glycosyltransferase gene knockout mice, and biochemical approaches including MALDI-TOF mass spectrometry, to identify biological functions of growth factor receptor and Notch glycans, and the underlying mechanisms by which glycans mediate biological events.

-Notch receptors span the cell surface membrane.
-When a Notch ligand like Delta or Jagged on an apposing cell binds to a Notch receptor, it induces cleavage of Notch extracellular domain, followed by a second cleavage that releases Notch intracellular domain into the cytosol.
-The Notch intracellular domain complexes with transcriptional and other factors in the nucleus where it activates target genes that ultimately lead to a change in cell fate or cell growth control.
-Using a CHO glycosylation mutant Lec13 that adds few O-fucose glycans to Notch extracellular domain, we showed that optimal Notch signaling requires O-fucose.
-Using our panel of different CHO glycosylation mutants, we found that inhibition of Jagged1-induced Notch signaling by Fringe glycosyltransferases requires the addition of a Gal residue to O-fucose glycans on Notch.
+Notch receptors span the cell membrane.
+When a Notch ligand like Delta or Jagged on an apposing cell binds to a Notch receptor, it induces cleavage of Notch extracellular domain, followed by a second cleavage that releases Notch intracellular domain.
+The Notch intracellular domain goes to the nucleus and activates target genes that ultimately lead to a change in cell fate or cell growth control.
+Using a CHO glycosylation mutant that adds few O-fucose glycans to Notch extracellular domain, we showed that Notch signaling is markedly reduced when fucose is limiting.
+Using a panel of different CHO glycosylation mutants developed in this lab, we showed that inhibition of Notch signaling by the Fringe glycosyltransferase requires the addition of a Gal residue to O-fucose glycans on Notch.
 We are continuing to use Notch signaling assays to define the mechanisms of action of Fringe and other glycosyltransferases that modulate Notch signaling.
 We are also targeting glycosyltransferase genes that encode enzymes that modify Notch in the mouse, and generating Notch mutants that cannot accept an O-fucose glycan at a specific site in Notch.
 Mice lacking O-fucose in the ligand binding domain have defective T cell development and are being investigated for other immunological defects.
 Mice lacking the three Fringe activities are affected in T and B cell development.
 The most recent modification of Notch is by O-GlcNAc and we are now exploring its functions in the regulation of Notch signaling in mammals.

 Please see Pubmed link to publications